Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 St. Casimir Lithuanian church of Montreal

 The current church building was erected in 1955-1956 after the parish expanded.
-Its main Lithuanian accent is the statue of St. Casimir (the sole Lithuanian saint) above the altar, adorned with the Lithuanian columns of Gediminas.
+Its main Lithuanian symbol is the statue of St. Casimir (the sole Lithuanian saint) above the altar, adorned with the Lithuanian columns of Gediminas.
 The altar is surrounded by two chapels in traditional Lithuanian wooden carving.

 St. Casimir Lithuanian church of Montreal interior with St. Casimir statue above the altar